 - Feeling tired or weak.

-- This drug may cause your child to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
+- This drug may cause you to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
 Most of the time, these effects go away after taking this drug for 2 to 4 weeks.
-It may help if you give this drug to your child at bedtime.
-If your child feels dizzy or sleepy, or has trouble focusing, have your child avoid tasks or actions that call for alertness.
-Call the doctor if these effects last, they bother your child, or are very bad.
+It may help if you take this drug at bedtime.
+If you feel dizzy or sleepy, or you have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
+Call your doctor if these effects last, they bother you, or are very bad.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with a full glass of water.

 - Swallow whole.
 Do not chew or crush.